Form 210 for non-residents in Spain.

 Tax rate applicable to rental income

-- 24% for other non-resident taxpayers, applied to gross income (without the possibility of deducting expenses).
+- 24% for other residents, applied to gross income.

 Capital Gains (E.g., Property Sale): Calculation and Withholding for Non-Residents